 3. A System to Facilitate Management

 As the saying goes, “You can’t manage anything unless you can measure it”.
 In the CRM world, this resulted in the popularity of reports and dashboards for managers to easily interpret sales data like revenue, pipeline, and activities.
 This was more difficult in the social selling world because there was no unifying application that tied all the individual rep’s accounts together into a single corporate view.
 This is slowly changing as new applications are emerging for corporate social selling.
 LinkedIn’s premium Sales Navigator offers team reporting features for social prospecting and applications like EveryoneSocial do the same for social content engagement.
 I will cover these phases in more detail at the Sales Leadership Summit in August.
-In the meantime, if you would like to get a custom assessment of your team’s LinkedIn sales skills, request your report here.
+In the meantime, if you would like to get a custom assessment of your team’s LinkedIn sales skills.

 Kurt Shaver of The Sales Foundry is a former VP of Sales for a global software company who has taught advanced social selling techniques to thousands of B2B sellers over the past four years.
 Clients include Hewlett Packard, TelePacific Communications, and City National Bank.
 He is the creator of the Social Selling Boot Camp and has spoken at events like Dreamforce, Sales 2.0, AA-ISP Social Selling, and LinkedIn's Sales Connect conference.